David Cage’s Long History of Racism

 Beyond: Two Souls

-In 2013, Quantic Dream released Beyond: Two Souls, featuring the likeness of actors Willem Dafoe and Ellen Page.
+In 2013, Quantic Dream released Beyond: Two Souls, featuring the likeness of actors Willem Dafoe and Elliot Page.
 Worth mentioning is the fact that Cage used Page’s activist reputation to defend himself against accusations of homophobia, because surely Page wouldn’t agree to work with him if they were true?
-While Page did work on B:TS, she was also furious to discover that Cage and the development team had decided to leave a nude model of her within the assets of the game, in spite of the fact that her character doesn’t actually appear nude at any point.
-Even in her interactive shower scene.
+While Page did work on B:TS, he was also furious to discover that Cage and the development team had decided to leave a nude model of him within the assets of the game, in spite of the fact that his character doesn’t actually appear nude at any point.
+Even in his interactive shower scene.
 Why even was there an interactive shower scene?

 Seriously, the player has to move the controller back and forth to make Jodie towel dry.
 It’s weird.
 I mention this here not to further damage Cage’s credibility, but because it relates to his overall deflection of his former employees’ accusations.
 I will come back to this point later.